Enabling Large Language Models to Generate Text with Citations: Experiments

-To understand why \close{} achieves better correctness and why \posthoc{} cannot delivers satisfying citation quality, we manually examine model outputs and find that: (1) open-book models are easily distracted by irrelevant passages and generate responses with lower correctness, a phenomenon also observed by~\citet{shi2023large}.
-(2) \close{} often generates texts that are correct but not similar to any existing passages, making it difficult to post-hoc retrieve a reference.
+To understand why \close{} achieves better correctness and why \posthoc{} cannot deliver satisfying citation quality, we manually examine model outputs and find that: (1) open-book models are easily distracted by irrelevant passages and generate responses with lower correctness, a phenomenon also observed by~\citet{shi2023large}; (2) \close{} often generates texts that are correct but not similar to any retrieved passages, making it difficult to match a citation post-hoc.

+\paragraph{GPT-4 brings limited improvement but is better at using long context.} We evaluate GPT-4 with \vani{} and different numbers of passages (more results in \S\ref{app_sec:more_main}).
+GPT-4 brings consistent (but limited) improvement on correctness, but often at a cost of citation quality.
+GPT-4 can also incorporate more passages due to its longer context window, which boosts both correctness and citation quality.
+On the contrary, including more passages with ChatGPT-16K does not improve the results (Table \ref{tab:asqa_llm}), suggesting that processing more passages is non-trivial and GPT-4 is better at synthesizing information from its long context than ChatGPT.